Capital markets News

 Linux Foundation involvement

 The Linux Foundation is involved in two aspects of the project.
 The Global Synchronizer Foundation is an independent U.S.-based entity that aims to govern the project in a decentralized manner.
-The foundation will become an official project of the Linux Foundation to ensure neutral governance.
+The foundation will be supported by the Linux Foundation to ensure neutral governance.

 In true decentralized fashion, the Global Synchronizer has a utility token, the Canton Coin.
 Usually coins are minted by validators, but in this case they can also be minted by application developers, incentivizing participation in the network.